The Weimar Haus is a history museum for people who hate history museums. Sets, sound and light effects, wax figures and even an...

 Schillerstrasse 12 · interesting places nearby

-The dramatist Friedrich von Schiller lived in Weimar from 1799 until his early death in 1805.
-Study up on the man, his family and life in Thuringia in a new permanent exhibit before plunging on to the private quarters, including the study with his deathbed and the desk where he wrote Wilhelm Tell and other famous works.
+The dramatist Friedrich von Schiller (a close friend of Goethe) lived in Weimar from 1799 until his early death in 1805.
+Study up on the man, his family and his life in Thuringia in a recently revamped exhibit before plunging on to his private quarters, including the study with his deathbed and the desk where he wrote Wilhelm Tell and other famous works.